From Halpern's Fixed-Point Iterations to Nesterov's Accelerated Interpretations for Root-Finding Problems

 We implement two variants of \eqref{eq:NAG_scheme00} with two sets of parameters stated in Corollary~\ref{co:HP_scheme00_convergence} and Theorem~\ref{th:NAG_scheme00_convergence2}, respectively to solve $Gy^{\star} = 0$ (i.e. $P^{\top}(Py^{\star} - b) = 0$).
 The input data is generated as follows.
 We choose two cases: Case 1 with $(n, p) = (500, 1000)$ and Case 2 with $(n, p) = (1000, 1000)$.
 We generate $P$ randomly using the standard Gaussian distribution and then normalize it to get unit columns.
 Next, we generate $b := Py^{\natural} + \Nc(0, 0.1)$, where $y^{\natural}$ is a given vector generated from the standard Gaussian distribution, and $\Nc(0, 0.1)$ is a Gaussian noise of zero mean and variance $\sigma^2 = 0.1$.
 This procedure makes sure that $y^{\star}$ exists.

-We run both variants: \texttt{NesGD-v1} (corresponding to Corollary~\ref{co:HP_scheme00_convergence}) and \texttt{NesGD-v2} (corresponding to Theorem~\ref{th:NAG_scheme00_convergence2}) on these two instances up to $5000$ iterations.
+We run both variants: \texttt{NesGD-v1} (Corollary~\ref{co:HP_scheme00_convergence}) and \texttt{NesGD-v2} (Theorem~\ref{th:NAG_scheme00_convergence2}) on these two instances up to $5000$ iterations.
+For \texttt{NesGD-v2}, we choose $\omega := 3$ to update its parameters.
 The results of both variants are revealed in Figure~\ref{fig:exam1}, where the $y$-axis shows the relative error $\frac{\norms{Gx_k}}{\norms{Gx_0}}$ in log-scale.

 Figure~\ref{fig:exam1} shows that \texttt{NesGD-v1} follows $\BigO{1/k}$-convergence rate in both cases, while \texttt{NesGD-v2} highly outperforms its $\BigO{1/k}$ theoretical rate in Case 1.
 In Case 2, \texttt{NesGD-v2} still follows its $\BigO{1/k}$-convergence rate.
 Moreover, $\norms{Gx_k}$ is decreasing smoothly without oscillation w.r.t. the iteration counter $k$ in both variants.